Karafuto Prefecture: Economy

 The pre-war economy of Karafuto was based on fishing, forestry and agriculture, together with extraction of coal and petroleum.
 In terms of industry, the paper industry and the charcoal production industry was well developed.
-Karafuto suffered from a labor shortage through most of its history, and tax incentives were provided to encourage immigration.
-During World War II, a large number of Koreans were also forcibly relocated to Karafuto.
+Pulp for rayon production in Honshu was predominately sourced from Karafuto.
+The territory suffered from a labor shortage through most of its history, and tax incentives were provided to encourage immigration.
+Indigenous Nivkh and Oroks worked in Japanese-run fisheries and a synthetic textile plant near the Russian border.
+For the construction of the Toyohara-Maoka line, bonded labor was put to use, including Chinese contract laborers.
+By the end of the 1920s, these laborers would be replaced with Koreans.
+With the start of the Second Sino-Japanese War in 1937, their population would increase substantially.

 An extensive railway network was constructed in Karafuto to support the extraction of natural resources.
 The Karafuto Railway Bureau (樺太鐵道局, Karafuto Tetsudōkyoku) maintained 682.6 kilometers of track in four main lines and an additional 58.2 kilometers of track.